 Learning how to use a diffuser on curly hair doesn't have to be a daunting task.
-Whether you already own a diffuser or are on the lookout for one, it’s undeniable that diffusers have countless benefits for curly and textured hair types.
-If you’re after defined, luscious curls but aren't sure where to start, we've listed some techniques to help keep your curl pattern intact with the right diffuser attachment, as well as deliver volume and shine with next to no effort.
+Whether you already own a diffuser or are on the lookout for one, it’s undeniable that diffusers offer plenty of benefits when it comes to styling both textured and curly hair types.
+If you’re after defined, luscious curls but aren't sure where to start, we've listed some techniques to help keep your curl pattern intact—as well as deliver volume and shine—with next to no effort using the right diffuser attachment.

 How to use a diffuser on curly hair

-Celebrity hair stylist, curly hair specialist, and founder of her very own afro hair texture cutting course, Jennie Roberts knows a thing or two about the dos and don’ts of using a diffuser.
-It turns out that, just like when working with other hair tools like the best hair dryers, the fundamentals begin way before you've even left the shower.
+Celebrity hairstylist, curly hair specialist, and founder of her very own Afro hair-texture cutting course, Jennie Roberts knows a thing or two about the dos and don’ts of using the best diffusers for curly hair with some of the best hair dryers in the business.
+It turns out that, mastering using diffusers is much the same as other hair tools—the fundamentals begin before you've even left the shower.

-2. Prep with a leave-in or curl cream.
+2. Prep with a leave-in conditioner or curl cream

-The right products applied to wet hair will give curls weight and definition.
+The right curl products applied to wet hair will give curls weight and definition.
 Without products, Jennie explains, curls are liable to “dry out or get blown out.”
 The perfect curl-defining product, however, depends on your curl type and hair texture.
-Jennie prescribes a few curl enhancers to consider:
+Jennie prescribes a few options when it comes to curl enhancers:

 “You need to ‘cast’ the curls before diffusing for them to really last.
 Curl types 2 and 3 (wavy and curly) might need a spritz of leave-in conditioner topped with a mousse or a glaze.
 I love Paul Mitchell Super Sculpt for this.

 “Curl types 4 (tight coils) will require a heavier product, such as a coiling paste.
 Afro-textured curls especially need more hydration as well as glossy topcoat.
-I especially love Mielle Organics Twisting Soufflé for creating both hold and nourishment.”
+I especially love Mielle Organics Twisting Soufflé for both nourishing and creating hold.”

-Director hair stylist at Billi Currie and Evo ambassador Tom Smith also advocates nailing your moisture-to-hold ratio, depending on your hair’s needs:
+Director hair stylist at Billi Currie and Evo ambassador Tom Smith also advocates for nailing your moisture-to-hold ratio, depending on your hair’s needs.

-Finally, before reaching for the diffuser, Jennie advocates a liberal spritz of heat protection spray to minimize heat damage and keep curls defined, bouncy, and healthy-looking.
+Finally, before reaching for the diffuser, Jennie recommends a liberal spritz of heat protection spray to minimize heat damage and keep curls defined, bouncy, and healthy-looking.

+By and large, many of the best hair dryers for curly hair include diffusers, or at least the option to buy an attachment.
+So what should you look for?
 Size is Jennie’s criteria for choosing a curl-maximizing diffuser.
 “The best diffusers have a wide dish in which to dry hair quickly and evenly without you having to touch, move, or manipulate curls with your hands.
-Look for lots of air holes within the diffuser bowl, and bear in mind that your diffuser is only as good as the hair dryer it’s attached to—look for variable speeds and heat settings to achieve the best results.”
+Look for lots of air holes within the diffuser bowl, and bear in mind that your diffuser is only as good as the hair dryer that it’s attached to—look for variable speeds and heat settings to achieve the best results.”

 Jennie’s favorite combo is a Parlux hair dryer teamed with a DIVA diffuser.
-Jennie favors the DIVA XXL Pro Diffuser because of its generously sized dish and the fact that it’s both ergonomic and universal, as in it fits most hair dryer models.
+Jennie favors the DIVA XXL Pro Diffuser because of its generously-sized dish, as well as the fact that it’s both ergonomic and universal (as in, it fits most hair dryer models).